KMobin555/CricPose360/README.md

 CricPose360 is a dataset and model pipeline designed for **real-time cricket shot classification**.
 This project introduces a novel **pose-enhanced approach** that improves classification accuracy by utilizing **skeleton keypoints** extracted from videos using the **YOLOv8 model**.
 The CricPose360 dataset consists of **3,030 annotated cricket videos**, featuring **10 distinct cricket shots**.

+For more details, you can refer to the [Research Paper](https://drive.google.com/file/d/1Qs0xUE2MuLBq27IvWL7I4Lf8cGnkUb_6/view) on the methodology and results.

 ---

 ## 📂 **Project Structure**